 Those practicing business analysis spend a significant amount of time facilitating sessions to gather requirements and other information.
 Yet, many facilitators lack formal training on how to effectively do so.
 A successful facilitation session results in requirements and information that can be analyzed and worked with once the session is complete.
 Facilitation Techniques for Business Analysis focuses on teaching the facilitation skills necessary to elicit and analyze requirements on a project.

-Testing Techniques for Tracking and Validating Requirements
+Testing Techniques for Tracing and Validating Requirements

 Don’t underestimate the importance of testing!
 To ensure project success, planning and executing the testing process must begin as soon as the vision and scope for the solution takes shape.
 As the requirements for the solution are elicited, the business analyst and the test team develop and refine a master test plan.
 This plan incorporates test strategies to identify any defects in the requirements, solution or corresponding documentation.

 This business data modeling training course explores business rules, policies and procedures and how they can be modeled effectively.
 Participants will learn entity relationship diagramming, super and sub-types, attributive and associative entities, and documenting data constraints.
 The course's logical data modeling approaches focus on the important requirements of the business that are discovered through significant user involvement during the analysis phase.
 You will also learn how to create models without being limited by technology or organizational structure.

 This highly interactive course provides participants the opportunity to perform the four phases of a process improvement project-define, analyze, implement and control-which have been derived from the leading process improvement models in the industry.